magesuite/smile-docker-boilerplate/docs/08-deployment.md

 Don't forget to replace the HOSTNAME value with the IP or domain of the servers.

 When a tag is created with the pattern `preprod-*` or `prod-*`, this job will be automatically executed by the GitLab CI.
-It will run the following steps:

-- Pull an image with PHP preinstalled.
-- Add composer and deployer to the image.
-- Run composer install.
-- Compile Magento.
-- Run deployer.

 We recommend creating a custom image that already includes deployer and the ssh keys.
 It will make the build process more reliable.